Our Work

 Sources: Climate Power, EV Jobs Hub (Atlas), Electrification Coalition

-Supported by recent changes in tax policy, these investments in Georgia’s EV economy are bolstering American manufacturing and supply chains, which is critical at a time when China has a head start in the global transition to electric transportation.
+These investments in Georgia’s EV economy are bolstering American manufacturing and supply chains, which is critical at a time when China has a head start in the global transition to electric transportation.
 Read more about how electric vehicles can benefit Georgia.

-georgia EV Policy Landscape
+Georgia EV Policy Landscape

 Georgia has been a leader in electric vehicle adoption and is continuing its commitment to electrified transportation through key investments, program development, and policy.
-Currently, there are more than 30,000 EV drivers on the road in Georgia, and the state has more than 1,300 publicly available EV charging stations.
+Currently, there are more than 100,000 EV drivers on the road in Georgia, and the state has more than 2,200 publicly available EV charging stations.

-Freedom to buy vehicles in georgia
+Freedom to Buy Vehicles in Georgia

 Outdated laws in Georgia are standing in the way of consumers’ freedom to buy the vehicles of their choice.
 These restrictions on car and truck buyers are obstructing economic growth and blocking Georgians’ access to the latest automotive technologies.